arvindr21/diskDB/README.md

 db.articles.findOne();
 ```

 If you do not pass a query, diskDB will return the first article in the collection.
-If you pass a query, it will return first article in the filtered data
+If you pass a query, it will return first article in the filtered data.

 ```js
 var db = require('diskdb');